frank038/pyeditor/README.md

 This program must be launched by using the bash script pyeditor.sh.

 Features:
-- tabs for file name and displays its full path while hovering (from V. 0.9.6)
+- tabs for file name and displays its full path while hovering
 - word autocompletition
 - braces autocompletition
 - string/word searching with history of previous searched words